jherberg462/etl-project/README.md

 # etl-project

-Extract
+##Extract
-Initially we were unable to push the 1st Kaggle file to our github repo.
+Initially we were unable to puse.com/usdot/flight-delays#airlines.csv due to the limit.
+To read in all 12 csv files at once created a foh the 1st Kaggle file to our github repo.
 We found out that github has a file limit.
-As a work around we created 12 csv files out of the main airline.csv https://www.kaggle.com/usdot/flight-delays#airlines.csv due to the limit.
-To read in all 12 csv files at once created a for loop and set the files to a variable called "filepaths".
+As a work around we created 12 csv files out of the main airline.csv https://www.kagglr loop and set the files to a variable called "filepaths".

 For our second dataset we used the city_attributes.csv related to historical hourly weather data https://www.kaggle.com/selfishgene/historical-hourly-weather-data#city_attributes.csv.
 The goal of this project was to potentially find any reasoning for flight delays or cancellations for the cities that were available in this dataset.